Shravya28H0/CarbonFootprintEstimator/README.md

 **Carbon Footprint Estimator**

-A Spring Boot application that estimates the carbon footprint of dishes based on their name (text input) or an uploaded image filename (simplified).
+A Spring Boot application that estimates the carbon footprint of dishes based on their name (text input) or an uploaded image filename .

 This is a demo project showcasing how AI-powered estimation could be integrated into food sustainability apps.